 My baby is biting my nipple!

-A very common experience that you may have as your baby gets a little bit older, around four to eight months of age, is to unexpectedly receive a bite when a tooth has erupted!
+A common experience as your baby gets a little bit older is to receive a bite when a tooth has erupted unexpectedly, usually occurring around four to eight months of age.

-This can really hurt, there’s no doubt about it, and it can be a really distressing situation.
-Please be assured that this is a temporary hurdle and it is absolutely possible to continue breastfeeding.
+There is no doubt that this can not only hurt but can be a very distressing situation.
+Be assured that this is a temporary hurdle, and it is more than possible to continue breastfeeding.

-So, first of all, it’s reassuring to know that when a baby is well latched at the breast it is impossible to be bitten from an anatomical point of view.
-What usually happens is that babies will tend to bite at the beginning or at the end of a feed.
+It’s reassuring to know that, from an anatomical point of view, a baby can’t bite if he is well latched.
+What usually happens is that babies will tend to bite at the beginning or the end of a feed.

 With this in mind, it’s a good idea to get right back to basics.